dabarrett/rqmtReviewer/README.md

 The files in this repository are the primary files for the experiment.

 1. Clone or download the files to the directory of your choice
-2. Add the '.dbc' file I emailed to you to the same directory as the revMain.exe file
+2. Add the '.dbc' file I emailed to you to the same directory as the MARVS.exe file
 3. Open revMain.exe, and start your review.

 ## Bugs